ullly/cs-reading-list/reading-list.md

 -   Electronics: Foundations of Electronics - Circuits and Devices by Russell L.
     Meade

--   Computers & Society: Computing - A Concise History by Paul E. Ceruzzi, The Victorian Internet by Tom Standage
+-   Computers and Society: Computing - A Concise History by Paul E. Ceruzzi, The Victorian Internet by Tom Standage

 -   Telecommunications: Data Communications and Networking by Behrouz A.